romychab/effects-hilt-plugin/README.md

 The generalized mechanism of this plugin works as follows: the plugin allows objects with a longer lifecycle to interact with objects with a shorter lifecycle without memory leaks.
-The most likely scenario is calling UI-related methods from the ViewModel.
+The most likely scenario is calling UI-related methods from view-models.

 If an object with a shorter lifecycle is not available at the time of the call, the call is queued until the object becomes available.